 Sand volleyball

-Grab a ball, some friends, and head to Rabanus Park or Fargo Billiards & Gastropub for a match.
+Grab a ball and some friends and head to Rabanus Park or Fargo Billiards & Gastropub* for a match.
 Or, join an adult Sand Volleyball league.

 Skateboarding